 Day-trip boat cruises and short excursion tours on the Neckar River and the Rhine in Germany are possible from the historic towns Heidelberg, Mannheim, and Worms.

-Visitors to the historic university town Heidelberg can enjoy pleasure boat cruises on the Neckar River or longer cruises that go to towns on the Rhine such as Mannheim and Worms.
-Cruises can be as short as 40 minutes but longer cruises to Neckargemünd, Neckarsteinach, and Hirschhorn are also popular.
+Visitors to the historic university town Heidelberg may enjoy pleasure boat cruises on the Neckar River or longer cruises that go to towns on the Rhine such as Mannheim and Worms.
+Panorama cruises in Heidelberg are around an hour but longer cruises to Neckargemünd, Neckarsteinach, and Hirschhorn are also popular.
 Special cruises go further down the Rhine to Mannheim, Worms, Speyer, and even the Loreley Valley or up the Neckar as far as Bad Wimpfen.
 The world’s largest solar catamaran cruises daily in Heidelberg.
 Buy tickets online for Heidelberg panorama cruises or Heidelberg to Neckarsteinach river cruises.

 The day-trip pleasure boat cruise season on the Neckar in Heidelberg is generally from Easter (or early April) to mid-October with the high season from early June to mid-September.

 Day-Trip Sightseeing Cruises in Heidelberg, Mannheim & Worms

 The Weisse Flotte Heidelberg, or Rhein-Neckar-Fahrgastschifffahrt, is the main pleasure cruise boat operator on the Rhine and Neckar rivers in the Heidelberg, Mannheim, and Worms region.
 The largest number of departures is from Heidelberg.